 Activity 2: First Nations History

-Students will explore the garden and learn about Bunurong traditional stories such as Bunjil’s law as well as visiting a Willum on the property.
+Guided by a facilitator students will explore the garden and learn about Bunurong traditional stories such as Bunjil’s law as well as visiting a Willum on the property.

 Activity 3: Old fashioned games and servants’ tasks